Last Updated 09-03-2020

-Dixon Hughes Goodman ("DHG"), a North Carolina Limited Liability Partnership, complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information that is transferred from the European Economic Area ("EEA") to the United States within the scope of its certification.
+Dixon Hughes Goodman LLP ("DHG"), a North Carolina Limited Liability Partnership, complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information that is transferred from the European Economic Area ("EEA") to the United States within the scope of its certification.

 DHG has certified that it adheres to the Privacy Shield Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, recourse, enforcement and liability.
 If there is any conflict between the terms in this notice and the Privacy Shield Principles, the Principles shall govern.

 To learn more about the Privacy Shield program, and to view our certification, visit https://www.privacyshield.gov.

 DHG receives and processes personal information from or relating to Dixon Hughes Goodman and other legally separate entities in the context of the provision of products, services and support to these entities.
 Personal information received by DHG will be treated in accordance with their instructions or pursuant to DHG contractual arrangements with them consistent with the Privacy Shield requirements.
 DHG acts as a data processor with respect to this information, instances information can be collected may include:

-Individuals have rights under the Privacy Shield to access their personal information and to request limited use, disclosure, deletions, additions and/or corrections of their personal information.
-Please contact us if you wish to exercise these rights and we will refer any requests to relevant data controllers and support them as needed in responding to your request.
+Where appropriate individuals have rights under the Privacy Shield to access their personal information and to request limited use, disclosure, deletions, additions and/or corrections of their personal information.
+Please contact us using the information below if you wish to exercise these rights and we will refer any requests to relevant data controllers and support them as needed in responding to your request.